elibrelato/simplentpservice/README.md

 respective packets to be use in the communication between the server and clients.
 Factory methods allows for simplicity and clarity of code, as well as reusability.

+- Test mode can be toggled by changing the boolean TEST_MODE_ON in com.gmail.josephui.simplentpservice.TestMod , test mode display extra messages to console regarding the status of the application.

 POTENTIAL IMPROVEMENTS
 ----------------------